September 15, 2022

 Though these questions are simple, they help customers reflect and put into words the impact your organization has created for them.

-If you’re interested in trying out video testimonials, try Vocal Video for free for 14 days.
+If you’re interested in trying out video testimonials, create a free Vocal Video account, no credit card required.

 Quote testimonials are the simplest way to display customer testimonials.
 Customers share their experience about using your product or service in a short written quote.
 They can exist with or without images and can be presented in several different ways.